What is it?

 Winter and summer semester

 Our i-Punkt (information desk) ) at the Kurt-Schumacher-Ring Campus is there to answer all your questions about studying and applying.

 You can contact Prof. Dr. Stephan Böhm directly for further information.

-The International Media Management degree programme uses the tool Stud.IP to publish internal communications, scripts and documents for teaching purposes.
+The B.Sc.
+International Media Management degree program uses the tool Stud.IP to publish internal communications, scripts and documents for teaching purposes.

 You can find a list of all classes that are taught in English here.